-Here is a complete look at what it takes refinishing a bathtub & shower tile surround in your bathroom.
-Tips, tricks, what to realistically expect, also a product review for the Rustoleum Tub & Tile Refinishing Kit, in how to make your bathtub & tile look new again.
+In this article, we give you a complete look at what it takes refinishing a bathtub and tile shower surround in your bathroom.
+Tips, tricks, what to realistically expect, also a product review for the Rustoleum Tub and Tile Refinishing Kit, in how to make your bathtub and tile look new again.

 This bathtub, and the tile surround, was so outdated, cracking, and just plain not kept up that I literally almost threw up the first time I scrubbed it out to take a bath…because even with all of my prep and cleaning there were still a few chunks of whatever that dropped into the tub with me.